jarrodtaylor/jarrodtaylor.github.io/.alternator/resume.md

 mobile apps that enable customers to rent vehicles on the fly using QR codes.

-### Mirion Meriden Corp ~ 2017
+### Mirion Meriden Corp. ~ 2017

-Mirion is a global leader in radiation safety, science and medicine.
+Mirion is a global leader in radiation safety, science, and medicine.
 I managed a two–person team that converted their nuclear measurement and detection hardware management app from Flash to HTML + vanilla JavaScript.